meyday7/pro-xchange/france.md

 layout: category
 title: France
 taxonomy: france
+published: true
 ---
-This is where we will keep all the posts related to living in France.
+## This is where we keep all the posts related to living in France.

+All you need to do here is to scroll down and find the post of interest!